What is a LaMont Boiler? its construction, working, advantages, uses with PDF

 Introduction to LaMont Boiler.

-LaMont Boiler is a high-pressure water tube boiler.
+LaMont Boiler is a type of high-pressure water tube boiler.
 In 1918 Walter Douglas LaMont, a lieutenant commander and an engineer in the US Navy introduced the forced circulation boiler.
 The LaMont boiler is named after him.

 Before starting, do check out our article on the Thermal power plant – its layout and working for better understanding.